robots-from-jupyter/robotlab/README.md

 In addition to required dependencies a number of extra libraries are included to showcase some of the features of using Robot Framework interactively.
+- `JupyterLibrary` for testing Jupyter clients with robotframework
   - `SeleniumLibrary` for controlling browsers
     - `geckodriver` for interacting with Mozilla Firefox
     - `python-chromedriver-binary` for interacting with Chromium and Google Chrome
     - > it's pretty easy to [get `webdriver`][webdriver] for Microsoft Edge, but can't be redistributed
 - `opencv` for image-driven testing
 - `robotframework-lint` for helping you write clean robot syntax